wp-plugins/xili-language/readme.txt

 1. an example of wp-content/themes folder and his languages sub-folder.
 2. Source coding extract with 'international' text in 'xiliphone' theme.
 3. The plugin settings UI - first tab: the languages list and edit form to add or edit.
-4. The plugin settings UI - second tab: Settings of front-end and languages behaviour.
+4. The plugin settings UI - second tab: Settings of front side (front-end) and languages behaviour.
 5. The plugin settings UI - third tab: Settings for navigation menus and experts.
 6. The language dashboard in post writting UI under the content textarea.
 For more infos and how to, visit the [wiki website](http://wiki.xiligroup.org/index.php/Xili-language_v2.5#Getting_started_:_linking_posts_with_different_language).
 7. List of posts with language column and infos about linked posts.
 For more infos and how to, visit the [wiki website](http://wiki.xiligroup.org/index.php/Xili-language_v2.5).